 - Defending your dissertation in front of a jury also called as viva-voice

 Once the final dissertation is complete and reviewed by the supervisor, the candidate may start proceeding to apply to academic conferences or research publications.
-They will form a jury, with whom the candidate has to present and defend the dissertation.
-This process of cross-questioning takes place orally, and hence called viva-voce.
+They will form a jury, in front of whom the candidate has to present and defend the dissertation.
+This process of cross-questioning takes place orally, and hence is called viva-voce.

 If the jury deems the research as up to the mark, then the candidate is awarded the PhD degree.